LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 - U.S. military spending/defense budget for **2019 was $734.34B**, a 7.6% increase from 2018.[6]
 - U.S. military spending/defense budget for **2018 was $682.49B**, a 5.53% increase from 2017.
 [6]

-## Engineering related stats
+## The Department of Defense (DoD) is likely the largest employer of engineers in the US

---> The Department of Defense says that it is likely the largest employer of engineers in the United States [4].
+In the article [Defense Department Engineers Drive Mission Success](https://www.defense.gov/News/News-Stories/Article/Article/2942301/defense-department-engineers-drive-mission-success/), issued by the Department of Defense, Barabara McQuiston states that the Dod is "likely the largest employer of engineers in the United States, and the department will need even more to continue to protect the nation" [4].

+>"The DOD has over 100,000 engineers, and they are incredibly important to us," McQuiston said.
+"You can imagine the range of capabilities and personnel that we have working on the hardest problems — from civil engineers and software engineers to material engineers and chemical engineers — just a whole range of engineers looking at some of the toughest problems for DOD.
+We couldn't function without them.
+They touch everything that we do.
+[They] create the possibilities for the future and the solutions we need for today."
+[4]

+### Many technological innovations go back to DoD research and design funded by tax dollars (not the free market)
 "McQuiston said things like transistors, cell phones, 5G cellular technology, computers and the internet all point back to DOD investments."
 [4] This piece of info could be used to infer that we need the DOD for innovation, or it could be used to infer that the competitive, laissez-faire free market is not innovative enough on its own and that public investments are important to steer the advancements in our society "correctly."
-This insight can essentially be taken as a counter argument against neo-liberal arguments that the free market has brought about all the amazing technology that we have now.
+This insight can essentially be taken as a counter argument against the neoliberal arguments that the free market has brought about all the amazing technological advancements we have today.
+Instead, it becomes obvious that political investments and funding are crucial to steer progress in the right directions.

-## World-wide military expenses compared with peacebuilding expenses
+## World-wide military expenses compared with official development assistance (ODA)

 ![](media/cleanshot_2023-11-27-at-19-21-59@2x.png)
 [7] - UN report